tomkerkhove/promitor/docs/configuration/v2.x/metrics/index.md

 - `metricDefaults.aggregation.interval` - The default interval which defines over
   what period measurements of a metric should be aggregated. a cron that fits your needs.
-- `metricDefaults.labels` - The default lebals that will be applied to all metrics. _(starting as of v1.6)_
+- `metricDefaults.labels` - The default labels that will be applied to all metrics. _(starting as of v2.3)_

 ### Metrics